Qoros: History

 By September 2020, Qoros 7, the first model of Qoros under Baoneng Investment Group's control was launched.
 The model was also the flagship model of Qoros.

 In January 2021, Baoneng Group took over 63% of the shares in Qoros, leaving Chery with 25% and Kenon Holdings with just 12%.

 As the parent company Baoneng Group began to report financial problems in 2021, Qoros Automobile was also announced by the Anhui Province Wuhu Economic and Technological Development Zone People's Court to auction production line equipment at the end of 2022, and was found to have Many vehicles in various provinces and cities have been seized and even listed as dishonest executors.
 At the same time, netizens have also noticed that its car sharing brand "Linked Cloud" has begun to take back its strongholds, and they suspect that Qoros Group is in financial crisis.

 In March 2022, it was dissolved due to declining vehicle sales and the rapid growth of quality of other brands, which made it uncompetitive.
 Although the company was dissolved, the site still exists and supports after-sales service of vehicles.

 In May 2022, the Shandong Automobile Circulation Association issued a statement saying that due to the closure of the Qoros direct-sale store in Jinan and the cancellation of the factory service phone number, the association included the Baoneng Qoros Auto brand in the consumer blacklist and issued a consumer warning.
 On May 11, Baoneng responded that its headquarters had moved from Shenzhen Industrial Logistics Building to Shenzhen Baoneng Center.

+In January 2026, the Suzhou Municipal Court in Jiangsu Province announced that the bankruptcy application of Qoros had been accepted.
+With over 35 billion yuan (RMB) worth of frozen shares involved, the company has entered bankruptcy proceedings.